New Zealand FP class electric multiple unit: Livery

-The class wears an unpainted stainless steel finish, offset by the Metlink branding colours of dark blue and lime green, with yellow safety ends.
+The class usually wears an unpainted stainless steel finish, offset by the Metlink branding colours of dark blue and lime green, with yellow safety ends.
+One unit, FT/FP 5350, was wrapped with advertisements in October 2024 to promote the grocery delivery service Delivereasy.

 Naming and classification

 The name Matangi, Māori for wind, came from a competition run by GWRC.
 Over 100 entries were received, including several Thomas the Tank Engine-inspired suggestions.
 It was nominated by Linden commuter Brian Bond, chosen for Wellington's windy reputation and the new trains being "as fast as the wind" and a "breath of fresh air to the transport system".
 The name was also chosen as it is easy to pronounce and spell, is distinctively Kiwi, and had support from local iwi (Māori tribes).
 From their introduction until 2014, the units displayed "Matangi" on their destination signs when a destination was not selected; in 2014, this was changed to display "metlink.org.nz" (the GWRC's public transport website) instead.

 The class letters have been chosen as a continuation of the class letters assigned to the DM/D English Electric and EM/ET Ganz Mavag EMUs.
 FP stands for Matangi Power car (FM was not chosen to avoid confusion with NZR FM guards vans from the 1980s, some of which are preserved) and FT for Matangi Trailer car.
 The first batch of units are numbered in the 4000 series: FP 4103 to FP 4610 and FT 4103 to FT 4610, with each FP operating with their corresponding numbered FT.
 The second batch of units are numbered in the 5000 series.

 The numbering uses the TMS numbering pattern, in which the first three numbers are the train number and the last number is a check digit.